DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

-# Sweet Gossip - P2P protocol for the GIG economy
+# Sweet-Gossip - P2P protocol for the GIG economy

-Sweet Gossip protocol is a P2P, mobile-first, Proof of Work protected, gossip protocol built on top of the Lightning Network that enables message broadcast (job proposal) and replies (job offer).
+Sweet-Gossip protocol is a P2P, mobile-first, Proof of Work protected, gossip protocol built on top of the Lightning Network that enables message broadcast (job proposal) and replies (job offer).
 It uses a game-theoretic approach to preserve its properties that are aligned with the Bitcoin ecosystem.

 #### Version history
 |date|version|author|comment|